 I specialize in deep sky images.
-This means galaxies, star clusters, planetary nebula, and emission, reflection and dark nebula (the clouds of space).
+This means galaxies, star clusters, super nova explosions, planetary nebula, and emission, reflection and dark nebula (the clouds of space).
 Although I have many great Televue eyepieces, I almost never use them.
-I just canít see observing a dim fuzzy blob when you can get great images through CCD time exposures.
+I just canít see observing a dim fuzzy blob when you can get great images through digital time exposures.
 And since everything is computer controlled I can do it in a nice warm living room in the winter or hiding from bugs in the summer.
 I also donít do much solar system work.
 Imaging planets or the sun uses a totally different process than deep sky imaging.
 I do have special filters for the Sun and several good video cameras key to solar system imaging, but for some unknown reason havenít done much with them.